crowdmob/integrate-server/README.md

 Once your server has issued the POST request, CrowdMob’s server returns an HTTP status code.
 The HTTP status codes mean:

-* `400`:  At least one parameter has not been supplied.
+* `400`:  At least one HTTP POST parameter was not supplied.
 * `403`:  Your security hash doesn’t match the expected value.
 * `404`:  Your specified app permalink doesn’t correspond to an app registered with CrowdMob.
 * `200`:  Your request was well formed and was properly processed by CrowdMob’s server.